 10. Be Self Dependable

-Because the other person can think, “Was she’s a high-value lady”?
+Because the other person can think, “Was she a high-value lady”?
 Because if I do something that she doesn’t like, she will tell me and vice versa.
 But the most important thing here is that if you are in a fight in your argument, you apologize when you are wrong.
 It is the next level of having a healthy relationship.

 11. Be Like Yourself & Partner

 You like yourself and your partner exactly how you both are right now if you can both recognize your qualities right now.
-If you are not hoping for someone to change or waiting for someone to do a sure thing or achieve something for the relationship to get better, then that is healthy.
+If you are not hoping for someone to change or waiting for someone to do a sure thing or achieve something for the relationship to get better, that is healthy.
 Let me give an example.

 12. Make Decisions Jointly